-Over the course of an average day of training, riding lessons, show jumping and competitive practice, your horse will encounter a huge amount of strain on their legs.
+Over the course of an average day of training your horse will encounter a huge amount of strain on their legs.

-At Country & Stable, we have sifted through a wide range of boots and bandages to bring together an easy guide to help you find the most comfortable leg support for your horse.
+At Country & Stable, we have sifted through a wide range of boots and bandages to bring together an easy guide.
+We are here to help you find the most comfortable leg support for your horse.

 Why do horses need boots and bandages?

-Essentially boots and bandages are there to protect your horse’s front and hind lower legs from any undue stress, wear-and-tear or injury.
-They work to prevent common tendon fatigue problems as well as any unnecessary ‘brushing’ or friction as sections of the lower limbs rub together.
+Essentially boots and bandages are there to protect your horse’s front and hind lower legs from any stress, wear-and-tear or injury.
+They prevent tendon fatigue problems as well as any ‘brushing’ or friction as sections of the lower limbs rub together.

-Imagine the legs in motion for a second, as they travel over different terrains, and you can start to see what potential problems lie ahead: the hoofs will receive some trauma from pounding the hard ground or knocking against horse poles; as a horse lands during gallops the fetlock joints absorb the full crashing weight; hind legs will strike against front heels at fast paces.
+Imagine the legs in motion for a second.
+As horses travel over different terrains you can start to see what potential problems lie ahead.
+Their hoofs will receive some trauma from pounding the hard ground or knocking against horse poles.
+As a horse lands during gallops the fetlock joints absorb the full crashing weight; hind legs will strike against front heels at fast paces.

 All of these potential traumas can add up and will require some attention.